 Here’s a calculator that will give a very rough estimate how much you might get on SSDI.
 There are also private disability insurance plans you can buy into, or your employer may provide.
 Having one could make your life much easier, if you qualify as disabled.

-Should you consider disability?
+Should you consider disability for diabetes?

 Nobody wants to go on disability.
 Work is too important a part of most people’s lives.
 Some people may feel they will be freeloading if they receive disability benefits.
 People will say you’re not contributing.